 Social Work vs. Counseling Salary

-Social workers and counselors fall into a broad category of occupations called “helping professions,” made up of people who dedicate their professional lives to helping others.
+Social workers and counselors fall into a broad occupational category called the “helping professions,” which comprises professionals who dedicate their professional lives to helping others.
 Sounds simple enough, right?
-Yet, there is a wide range of job titles within the helping professions — therapists, counselors, community health workers, social workers, psychologists and psychiatrists.
+Yet, there is a wide range of job titles within the helping professions — therapists, counselors, community health workers, social workers, psychologists, and psychiatrists.

 Table of Contents